Thursday, August 04, 2016

 Hitler's partner-in-moustache changed his original surname to the Russian word meaning man of steel.
 Unlike Superman, however, Joe decided to kill his country’s residents via massive starvation and execute people who disagreed with him, which led to tens of millions of deaths.

-He enjoyed rewriting History and even changed the date and year of his birth, presumably for some kind of personal gain.
+He enjoyed rewriting History and even changed the date and year of his birth.

 His inter- and intra-country wars also did a lot of damage to Russia financially and geographically.